Retirement

 Payslips after retirement

-• A P60 will also be produced each tax year and are available to view on My Pension Online.
-If you require a paper copy of your P60 you can request it from North Yorkshire Council Employment Support Service.
+• A P60 will also be produced each tax year, they are available to view on My Pension Online.
+If you require a paper copy of your P60 you can request it from North Yorkshire Council’s Employment Support Service.

 Lifetime Allowance (LTA)